 - Standardised Comparison: It converts raw scores into JEE Main percentile scores, enabling a uniform comparison of candidates' performance across sessions.

-- Transparency: The process ensures transparency in rankings, helping candidates and institutions trust the fairness of the evaluation system.
+- Transparency: The process ensures transparency in rankings, helping you and institutions trust the fairness of the evaluation system.

 - Equal Opportunity: Candidates compete on an equal footing, regardless of the session or shift in which they appeared.